International Marxist Group: Socialist Challenge

 Around this time IMG members also published several issues of a magazine called Black Liberation and Socialism.
 By 1979 the IMG grew to its highpoint of 758 members in good standing, and a total of 1,000 supporters.

 In 1980, Tony Benn's campaign led the IMG to increase its focus on the Labour Party.
 It developed a 'combination tactic' in which its fraction of members in the Labour Party was boosted.
 By 1981, the IMG-organised youth organisation called Revolution Youth, which organised its magazine Revolution, had entered the Labour Party Young Socialists in order to build it and win activists to the IMG's politics.
 The IMG was soon to send a second wave of members into the Labour Party, leading it to merge in 1982 with the League for Socialist Action, a small group of Fourth International supporters that had been engaged in entrism in the Labour party for at least five years.

 Initially, IMG members in the Labour Party continued to sell Socialist Challenge.
 They used it to argue that the Bennite left needed to organise together with the trade union left.
-IMG members, often describing themselves as 'Socialist Challenge supporters', supported the formation of Bennite organisations such as Labour Briefing and the Labour Committee on Ireland.
+IMG members, often describing themselves as Socialist Challenge supporters', supported the formation of Bennite organisations such as Labour Briefing and the Labour Committee on Ireland.

 In mid-1982 its central committee started to discuss whether to announce that the IMG was dissolved in order to better facilitate its entry.

-Socialist Action
+Socialist Action and the Socialist League

 In December 1982, the IMG renamed itself the Socialist League, while continuing to refer to itself as the IMG in internal documents.
 The group had fully entered the Labour Party and in 1983 began publishing the Socialist Action newspaper, by which name the League was often known.

 Despite initial successes, Socialist Action was established at a time when the Bennite movement had started to suffer defeats.
 In 1983, the group's membership fell to around 500.
 Different tendencies developed in the organisation over how to relate to the political evolution of figures like Ken Livingstone and Arthur Scargill.
 At the same time, the Socialist Workers Party in the US, which influenced many of the group's members, started to withdraw from the International.
 This opened up the most bitter internal political struggle in the group's history.
-Under the pressures of the defeat of the 1984–1985 miners strike, the group fragmented into three organisations.
+Under the pressures of the defeat of the 1984–1985 miners' strike, the group fragmented into three organisations.